HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -dxPassword <value>
     ```

     Disable Prompt - Disables the confirmation prompt for overwriting local and server files.
-Bypasses the prompt and immediately proceeds on pushing or pulling theme files.:
+Bypasses the prompt and immediately proceeds on pulling theme files.:

     ```shell
     -disablePrompt, --disable-prompt <value>